AFLplusplus/AFLplusplus/llvm_mode/README.lto.md

 2. You can use it together with llvm_mode: laf-intel and whitelisting features and can be combined with cmplog/Redqueen

+3. It only works with llvm 9 (and likely 10+ but is not tested there yet)

 ## Introduction and problem description

 A big issue with how afl/afl++ works is that the basic block IDs that are